Tofu with thai red curry sauce (vegan)

 • 2 cloves of garlic

-• 1 cup of stock (more if you want a soup)
+• 1 cup stock or water (more if you want a soup)

 • salt and black pepper to taste